Dorothy Warenskjold: San Francisco Operatic Career

 San Francisco Chronicle reviewer Alfred Frankenstein had previously written, "Miss Warenskjold is one of the most heart-breaking interpreters of Sophie's music that it has been my privilege to hear."

 Warenskjold later stated that she left the SF Opera due to new SFO General Director Kurt Herbert Adler proving to be much harder to work with than founder Gaetano Merola.
 Others at the SFO experienced this and made their own decisions.
 The preponderance of stayers would reap the benefits of Adler's enormous, successful, expansion of programs in the ensuing decades; she would not.
 She left on polite terms, and was later to collaborate repeatedly with him in adjudicating major opera auditions, as well as being invited by him to sing at the 50th anniversary celebration of the SFO and announced as one of the honored guests at Adler's own 25th/50th Jubilee gala in 1978.
 The soprano's sudden disappearance from the SFO caused a degree of puzzlement and sense of loss among opera cognoscenti.
 Longtime operatic scholar and reviewer James Forrest, referencing Rosenkavalier, later wrote of "... the beloved California soprano Dorothy Warenskjold, my first Sophie (1955) whose SFO career inexplicably ended that year only a performance or two after I heard her in Los Angeles.
 She sang four Micaëlas in Chicago in 1959 (critics raved; I’ve never heard better).
 I never heard her in person again; she was not yet 40."

 However, she did further sing opera in San Francisco under the auspices of the short-lived Cosmopolitan Opera Company (1954–60), at the War Memorial Opera House as with the San Francisco Opera.
 It was at the Cosmopolitan, on April 1, 1960, that she sang as tenor Jussi Bjorling's last leading lady, Marguerite to his Faust, in his final operatic performance before his death at age 49.
-San Francisco Chronicle reviewer Clifford Gessler wrote: "Bjorling was in splendid voice...one of his finest seasons...but in no way did he outshine Miss Warenskjold."
+San Francisco Chronicle reviewer Dean Wallace wrote: "Bjorling was in splendid voice...one of his finest seasons...but in no way did he outshine Miss Warenskjold."

+Dorothy Warenskjold, age 5, wolfing cherries at San Leandro Cherry festival.
+The Oakland Post-Enquirer, May 27 1926.